VijayBheemineni/aws-cdk-python/README.md

-cdk diff # See the diff between current changes and stack which is deployed cdk destroy # Destroy the stack cdk deploy <stack_name> # If multiple stack are deployed, list stack_name
+cdk diff # See the diff between current changes and stack which is deployed cdk destroy # Destroy the stack cdk deploy <stack_name> # If multiple stack are deployed, list stack_name cdk doctor # Any problems or new versions. cdk destroy # Destroy the stack
 ```

 # Errors